Mean Field Equilibrium: Uniqueness, Existence, and Comparative Statics: Dynamic Oligopoly Models

 \begin{assumption} $u (x ,s)$ is jointly continuous.
 Further, it is concave and continuously differentiable in $x$, for each $s \in \mathcal{P} (X)$.
 In addition, $u (x ,s)$ has decreasing differences in $(x,s)$.

 \end{assumption}

 We now provide two classic examples of profit functions $u (x ,s)$ that are commonly used in the literature.
 For these examples, we explicitly define the binary relation $ \succeq $.

-Our first example is based on the capacity competition models of \cite{besanko2004capacity} and \cite{besanko2010lumpy}.
-We consider an industry with homogeneous products, where each firm's state variable determines its production capacity.
-If the firm's state is $x$, then its capacity is $\bar{q} (x)$ where $\bar{q}$ is an increasing, continuously differentiable, concave, and bounded function.
-In each period, firms compete in a capacity-constrained quantity setting game.
-The inverse demand function is given by $P (Q)$, where $Q$ represents the total industry output and $P(\cdot)$ is decreasing and continuous.
-For simplicity, we assume that the marginal costs of all the firms are equal to zero.
-Given the total quantity produced by its competitors $Q_{-i}$, the profit maximization problem for firm $i$ is given by $\underset{0 \leq q_{i} \leq \bar{q} (x_{i})}{\max }P (q_{i} +Q_{ -i}) q_{i}$.

-In general, one could solve for the equilibrium of the capacity-constrained static quantity game played by firms, and these static equilibrium actions would determine the single-period profits.
-However, we will focus on the limiting profit function obtained from the asymptotic regime in which firms assume they do not have market power, that is, they take $Q$ as fixed.
-In this case, each firm produces at full capacity and the limiting profit function is given by: (see also \cite{ifrach2016framework}).
-For the capacity competition model, we define $s_{2} \succeq s_{1}$ if and only if $\int \bar{q} (y) s_{2} (d y) \geq \int \bar{q} (y) s_{1} (d y)$.
+The first one is the capacity competition model described in Example \ref{ex:capacity}.
+Recall that if the firm's state is $x$, then its capacity is $\bar{q} (x)$.
+We assume that $\bar{q}$ is an increasing, continuously differentiable, concave, and bounded function.
+We also assume that the inverse demand function $P(\cdot)$ is decreasing and continuous.
+In this model, For the capacity competition model, we define $s_{2} \succeq s_{1}$ if and only if $\int \bar{q} (y) s_{2} (d y) \geq \int \bar{q} (y) s_{1} (d y)$.
 Since $\bar{q}$ is an increasing function, $ \succeq $ agrees with $ \succeq _{SD}$.
 It can be verified that $u$ satisfies the conditions of Assumption \ref{Assumption DOP}.

 Our second example is a classic quality ladder model, where individual states represent the quality of a firm's product (see, e.g., \cite{pakes1994computing} and \cite{ericson1995markov}).
 Consider a price competition under a logit demand system.
 There are $N$ consumers in the market.
 The utility of consumer $j$ from consuming the good produced by firm $i$ at period $t$ is given by